 - The MLSC envisions that recipients under the Program will receive a grant that leverages additional funds that have been identified and raised for the proposed project.
 Applicants that have succeeded in attracting significant additional funds will benefit during the review process.

 - Applicants will have to demonstrate how the requested infrastructure will benefit the entire life sciences ecosystem in Massachusetts.

 Sample Project Attributes:

 - Highlight the potential to enable scientific advances

 - Need for equipment is critical to not only the institution, but also the MA ecosystem

 - Feasibility of accomplishing the proposed project is evidenced by the team’s capabilities

 - Advantageous benefit of continued usage beyond the project scope to the institution, its stakeholders, and others in MA- applicants will be asked to provide letters describing projects that would take advantage of funded infrastructure by outside groups

-- Allowable costs for MLSC funds: equipment, research supplies and reagents, purchase of hardware and software, generation of data via core facilities, purchase of analytical equipment.
+- Allowable costs for MLSC funds: equipment, research supplies and reagents, purchase of hardware and software, and data generated via core facilities.
 Non-fundable expenses include: direct labor, legal expenses, travel, paying off debt, paying board members, paying for operating costs such as rent and utilities, renting space for storage of memory or hard drives, monthly cloud storage fees, other monthly subscription fees, overhead/indirect costs and activities funded by other funding sources.

 - Following execution of the grant agreement, funds will be provided on a reimbursement basis to the Awardees.